Course Features

 Frequently Asked Questions

-The access period for the Florida “CCA” Designation course is limited to 6 months from the enrollment date.
-“The Laws & Rules of Florida Public Adjusting” and “Florida Public Adjuster Practice Exams” will be available for 1 year from the enrollment date to allow ample time to study and prepare for the exam during your apprenticeship.
+You will have access to the Florida “CCA” Designation course, “The Laws & Rules of Florida Public Adjusting”, and “Florida Public Adjuster Practice Exams” for 1 year from the date of your enrollment in the Public Adjuster Apprentice Training Program.

 Our recommendation is as follows: